zrusev/microservices-architecture/README.md

 - HealthChecks.UI
 - JwtBearer

-### The Technologies Used to build the Client are:-
+### The Technologies Used to build the Client are:
 - Create React App
 - Redux
 - SignalR